 UTMB School of Nursing Accreditations

-The Baccalaureate degree program in nursing, the Master's degree program in nursing, and the Doctor of Nursing Practice program at University of Texas Medical Branch School of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Baccalaureate degree program in nursing, the Master's degree program in nursing, and the Doctor of Nursing Practice program at the University of Texas Medical Branch School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).

 Southern Association of Colleges & Schools (SACS)

 1866 Southern Lane

 Decatur, Georgoia 30033-4097